JohnDECE/Non-Invasive-Ovulation-Predictor/README.md

 Connectivity: System is able to wirelessly transmit the prediction score to a front end GUI (This is an app if time permits)

 ### Team Member Responsibilities
-Brendan & Will: Building enclosure, setting up hardware, testing hardware, (App time permitting) John & Alina: Thermal Camera software, training of model for predictive score
+Brendan & Will: Building enclosure, setting up hardware, testing hardware, Wireless communication to front end GUI (App time permitting), John & Alina: Thermal Camera software, training of model for predictive score

 ### Project Timeline